Bring Your Own Device - Creative Media Programs

 RAM (Memory)32GB or more

-Hard Drive1 TB SSD (Solid State Drive) or better
+Hard Drive1 TB SSD (Solid State Drive) or greater

 Video CameraIntegrated or external USB webcam